List of Pandora Hearts characters: Vincent Nightray

 When Vincent found out about Gil's death and how he will be Glen's next body through a ritual from Alice, he was visited by a mysterious lady (later revealed as Miranda Barma) who told him how to prevent the ritual by opening the Abyss's door.
 It is revealed later in the series that Jack and she had used Vincent as a tool to open the Gates of the Abyss by using his abilities as a "child of misfortune".
 Believing in them, young Vincent opens the door, playing a major role in causing the Tragedy.
 He is engulfed by the Abyss with the whole city and his brother, and is returned to the world after 100 years had passed in the world.

 Vincent has a legal contract with the Dormouse.

 It is revealed in Retrace 61 that he was the real headhunter all along and had formed an illegal contract with a chain called Demios.
 He also forms a pact with Leo asking him to either kill him or erase his existence from the world so that his brother, Gilbert, can "stay in the sunshine forever."
 However Break and Ada make change to that and now Vincent no longer desires to die.
 It was revealed that, all along, despite not being afraid of death, Vincent had wished for forgiveness.
 He later dies of age but not before bringing a reincarnated Oz and Alice to Gilbert.

 In the anime, Vincent is shown to have been the one to have killed Alice during the Tragedy of Sablier.

-Vincent is voiced by Jun Fukuyama (older) and Fuyuka Ōura (younger).